jmcnamara/XlsxWriter/dev/docs/source/format.rst

    Set the color of the font used in the cell.

-   :param string color: The cell font color.
+   :param color: The cell font color.
+   :type color: string|Color

 Set the font color::